anshchokshi/HealthyMomAndChild/deliverable-1/planning.md

   - Either Ansh Chokshi or Anthony Duong is expected to respond within 48 hours (of the working week)
 - OneDrive folder where important documents and content are shared

 Weekly meetings in Zoom are scheduled.
 Teammates are required to attend the meetings which are important discussions for team deliverables.
 If a teammate is sick or has other commitments they are expected to ask what their task is and to complete it on time.
-Team leaders are the moderator to make sure meetings are held and everyone required attends them.
+Team leaders are the moderators to make sure meetings are held and everyone required attends them.

 ![Shape3](RackMultipart20221002-1-1ibrpp_html_237499165a11f2b9.gif)

-**Highlights**
+## Highlights

-We decided to use Javascript, React Native, and Expo to build a cross-platform mobile app.
+In regards to our technology decisions, we decided to use Javascript, React Native, and Expo to build a cross-platform mobile app.
 We do not have enough time to make an app for iOS and another for Android, so we are developing one cross-platform app.
 Our team members are more familiar with Javascript, so we want to work with a framework with Javascript rather than learn a new programming language.
 React Native gives users a better experience than other frameworks that use Javascript, such as Ionic.
 Apps developed by React Native look and work similarly to native apps, as React Native contains some native UI components.
 We are using Expo as a tool because it is easy to get started with it and saves time for development.
 Also, we do not need to set up the environment of iOS and Android separately.
 For the database, we are using MongoDB.
 It is a NoSQL database, so it is more flexible and fast.

+One insight that came up was that it was very difficult to get all of us together in one time slot.
+This was due to the fact that seven people is quite a few people considering that we are all students taking different classes.
+It led us to choose odd times such as late Friday night.
+This had several implications.
+We decided to limit the number of meetings that required everyone to be in attendance and chose to have these large meetings only when necessary, i.e., before deliverable deadlines.
+We saw the importance of sub-teams so that we could have smaller meetings.
+We put more importance on asynchronous channels of communication (Slack and Trello).

+As a team, we have scattered and varied experiences.
+None of us have extreme expertise in the technologies that we are going to be working with so it will be a learning experience for all of us.
+We plan not only to complete tasks but to help each other when needed.
+This will be done through pair/group programming during the smaller sub-team meetings.